Bat: Plant material

 Consumption of fruit, nectar, pollen and other plant material occurs in megabats and New World leaf-nosed bats.
-Bats prefer ripe fruit, and typically pull it from a tree and travel somewhere else to feed, possibly to avoid predators, though larger megabats may eat on site at the fruiting tree.
+Bats prefer ripe fruit and typically pull it from a tree and travel somewhere else to feed, possibly to avoid predators, though larger megabats may eat on site at the fruiting tree.
 The Jamaican fruit bat (Artibeus jamaicensis) has been recorded carrying fruit weighing as much as 50 g.
 Many species of plants depend on bats for seed dispersal.
-Fruit-eating bats sometimes chew leaves to suck up the moisture, and then spit them out.
+Fruit-eating bats sometimes chew leaves to suck up the moisture and then spit them out.
 Bats apparently cannot digest cellulose.

 Nectar-eating bats have acquired specialised adaptations.
 These bats possess long muzzles and long, extensible tongues covered in fine bristles that aid them in feeding on particular flowers and plants.
-The tube-lipped nectar bat (Anoura fistulata) has a proportionally longer tongue than any mammal and the only species capable of reaching deep into the flowers of Centropogon nigri.
+The tube-lipped nectar bat (Anoura fistulata) has a proportionally longer tongue than any mammal and is the only species capable of reaching deep into the flowers of Centropogon nigri.
 When the tongue retracts, it is pulled inside the rib cage.
 Because of these features, nectar-feeding bats cannot easily turn to other food sources in times of scarcity, making them more at risk of extinction than other species.
 Nectar feeding also aids a variety of plants, since these bats serve as pollinators, as pollen attaches to their fur while they feed.
 Around 500 species of flowering plant rely on bat pollination and thus tend to open their flowers at night.
 Many rainforest and Mediterranean plants depend on bat pollination.

 Vertebrates

-The common vampire bat (Desmodus rotundus) feeds on blood (hematophagy).
+The common vampire bat (Desmodus rotundus) feeds on blood (haematophagy).